UniversityInternationalComing to Hannover

 Further information on health insurance for students

-Please note that proof of sufficient health insurance coverage must be provided in the context of your visa application, in order to receive or extend a residence permit, or in order to enrol at a university.
+Please note that proof of sufficient health insurance coverage must be provided in the context of your visa application, in order to receive or extend a residence permit, and in order to enrol at a university.

 • Doctoral candidates, postdocs and visiting researchers